jeffreylanters/unity-entity-component-system/README.md

   public EntityComponentType CreateEntity ();
   /// Clones an entity.
   public EntityComponentType CloneEntity (EntityComponentType entity);
+  /// Clones an entity on a given position in the hierarchy. public EntityComponentType CloneEntity (EntityComponentType entity, UnityEngine.Transform parentTransform);
   /// Finds entities using a predicate match. public EntityComponentType[] MatchEntities (System.Predicate<EntityComponentType> match);
   /// Finds an entity using a predicate match.